I’m Bronte Price, a full-time male marriage celebrant. In my spare time, I’m a newsreader, vegie gardener, foodie and piano player.

 Clint and I are parents to our beloved rescue kelpie, Bingo, aged five.

 Most Sunday afternoons will find us at DTs, in Richmond, one of Melbourne’s iconic gay pubs, catching up with our close mates.

-As a former senior executive in state and local government for the last two decades (most recently as Assistant Director Data Analytics with the Victorian Ombudsman), I’ve written way too many briefs and speeches for premiers, ministers and heads of departments.
-But doing so has helped me pick up a few skills and has given me a deep understanding of how major events and important ceremonies are structured and presented.
-It’s been a natural step for me to put that knowledge and those skills into practice as a celebrant.
+As a former senior executive in state and local government (most recently as Assistant Director Data Analytics with the Victorian Ombudsman), I’ve picked up some pretty useful skills that I’ve been able to put into practice as a celebrant.

-I’m driven by drafting and delivering high quality, personalised, bespoke ceremonies.
-As a former English and Drama teacher, I know how to work with people to put together ceremonies that are authentic, interesting, polished, enjoyable and memorable.
-And I know how to deliver them appropriately, tailored to the audience.
+I love writing and telling stories.
+That helps me draft and deliver high quality, personalised ceremonies.
+And as a former English and Drama teacher, I know how to work with people to put together ceremonies that are authentic, interesting, polished, enjoyable and memorable.
+And I know how to deliver them appropriately, tailored to your audience.

 I’m friendly and engaging, and I’m genuinely interested in people.
-I want to find out and tell your story, as it’s often that which makes your ceremony different from others.
-It also helps that I’m an organised professional, when it comes to putting things in order and taking care of the legal paperwork.
+I want to find out and tell your story to help make your ceremony different from others.